-Whether or not you deal with springtime allergies, there are a number of other effects that pollen can have on your car that might not cross your mind, such as the impact on your car.
+Whether you deal with springtime allergies or not, there are a number of other effects that pollen can have that might not cross your mind, such as the impact on your car.

 Beyond being notorious for getting on your clothing, the pollen that sticks to your car is commonly from ragweed or trees.
 These sources have spiny, microscopic hooks to cling to surfaces and promote pollination.
 While it’s good for Mother Nature, it’s not so good for your car.
 An understated aspect of pollen is the acidity that can stain and corrode your car’s clear coat of paint, especially when activated by water.

-While it’s easier to ignore the pollen and rely on spring rains to keep your car clean, doing so means that you’re causing more lasting damage and potentially lowering your resale value.
+There's no denying how easy it is to ignore the pollen and rely on spring rains to keep your car clean.
+But be warned: doing so means that you’re causing more lasting damage and potentially lowering your resale value.

 Convenient Solutions for Long Term Protection

-The easiest option for dealing with pollen buildup on your vehicle is a quality wash, not just a rinse with a hose or spring rain.
+The easiest option for dealing with pollen buildup on your vehicle is a quality hand wash, not just a rinse with a hose or spring rain.
 By using automotive soap with a cleaning mitt, you can ensure that every inch of your car is cleaned before rinsing and hand drying with a microfiber towel.
 That final part is important: microfiber towels are crucial for car paint because the open spaces in the cloth catches dust, dirt, and pollen.

 If you’re interested in adding an additional layer to your clear coat for protection, then applying car wax after your car is dry can help defend from pollen that will inevitably return to cover it again.
 The best solution available is our Ceramic Coating, powered by Simoniz® Diamond Plate®.
 This service starts with a paint restoration and deep cleaning, followed by the application of an additional layer on top of your clear coat.